pontem-network/aptos-core/developer-docs-site/docs/guides/indexing.md

 3. Create a new transaction processor, or optionally add to an existing processor.
 In the diagram this step corresponds to processing the ledger database according to the new business logic and writing to the indexed database.
 4. Integrate the new processor.
 Optional if you are reusing an existing processor.

 In the below detailed description, an example of indexing and querying for the coin balances is used.
-You can see this in the [`coin_processor`](https://github.com/aptos-labs/aptos-core/blob/main/crates/indexer/src/processors/coin_processor.rs).
+You can see this in the [`coin_processor`](https://github.com/aptos-labs/pont-core/blob/main/crates/indexer/src/processors/coin_processor.rs).

 ### 1. Define new table schemas

 In this example we use [PostgreSQL](https://www.postgresql.org/) and [Diesel](https://diesel.rs/) as the ORM.
 To make sure that we make backward-compatible changes without having to reset the database at every upgrade, we use [Diesel migrations](https://docs.diesel.rs/diesel_migrations/index.html) to manage the schema.
 This is why it is very important to start with generating a new Diesel migration before doing anything else.

-Make sure you clone the Aptos-core repo by running `git clone https://github.com/aptos-labs/aptos-core.git` and then `cd` into `aptos-core/tree/main/crates/indexer` directory.
+Make sure you clone the Pont-core repo by running `git clone https://github.com/aptos-labs/pont-core.git` and then `cd` into `pont-core/tree/main/crates/indexer` directory.
 Then proceed as below.

 a.
 The first step is to create a new Diesel migration.
-This will generate a new folder under [migrations](https://github.com/aptos-labs/aptos-core/tree/main/crates/indexer/migrations) with `up.sql` and `down.sql`
+This will generate a new folder under [migrations](https://github.com/aptos-labs/pont-core/tree/main/crates/indexer/migrations) with `up.sql` and `down.sql`

 ```bash
 DATABASE_URL=postgres://postgres@localhost:5432/postgres diesel migration generate add_coin_tables